wgurecky/nukecluster/_sources/head_node.txt

 You can now configure the compute nodes' to network boot via their bios menus.
 Typically, the option to PXE (or network) boot exists in the boot menu.
 All other boot options can be disabled.
-Once configured,  boot up all the compute nodes and enjoy stateless node convinience!
+Once configured,  boot up all the compute nodes and enjoy stateless node convenience!